AdvaitThale/2D-Level-Balance/README.md

 # 2D-Level-Balance
-Digital version of Level Balance on OLED using precisely calibrated Inertial Measurement Unit implemented on ATMega328p
+The digital version of Level Balance on OLED using precisely calibrated Inertial Measurement Unit implemented on ATMega328p Refer `main.cpp` for source code.